Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches

-While our results suggest that, for the set of applications we consider, the optimal combination of quantum algorithm (e.g. Trotterization or QSP) and lattice surgery compilation scheme (e.g. direct Clifford+T or SPBC) is both application- and metric- dependent, we have been able to gain insight into trends underlying their fault-tolerance-layer resource estimates (FTRE).
-For instance, we find that both the computation times and space-time footprints of Trotter-Suzuki circuits benefit substantially from the direct compilation of Clifford+T gates into parallelizable lattice surgery instructions over the use of SPBC, and that this benefit increases as a power law in the number of (circuit-level) logical qubits.
-Superior computation times arising from direct Clifford+T compilation are intuitive for circuits with high average circuit densities, since this is an indicator of logical parallelizability.
-We find that these Trotter-Suzuki circuits have high circuit densities that are non-decreasing with problem size, and that their lattice surgery time-slice overheads (in direct Clifford+T compilation) scale similarly to those of randomly generated circuits.
-That said, it was less clear \textit{a priori} that the combined space-time footprint (a better proxy for overall resource costs) for Trotter-Suzuki circuits should also be improved in direct Clifford+T compilation over SPBC\textemdash the higher fault-tolerance-layer parallelism for direct Clifford+T compilation comes at the cost of greater spatial requirements for logical layouts and magic state distillation.
-Still, while almost 450 magic state factories are utilized in our direct Clifford+T compilation of the Trotterized quantum dynamics simulation of the $\mathrm{\alpha-RuCl_3}$ complex, the largest application we consider, the total footprint in that scheme is 20x improved over that of SPBC, which requires only three factories and has a smaller layout.
+For the set of applications we consider, our results suggest that the optimal combination of quantum algorithm (e.g. Trotterization or QSP) and lattice surgery compilation scheme (e.g. direct Clifford+T or SPBC) depends both on the application and the metric (computation time or space-time footprint) to be optimized.
+However, we have been able to gain insight into trends underlying the fault-tolerance-layer resource estimates (FTRE) of these applications.
+For instance, we find that both the computation time and space-time footprint of Trotter-Suzuki circuits benefit substantially from the direct compilation of Clifford+T gates into parallelizable lattice surgery instructions rather than SPBC, and that this benefit increases as a power law in the number of (circuit-level) logical qubits\footnote{This is complementary to recent results from Ref.~\cite{hirano2025locality}}.
+The benefit to computation time makes sense with the observation that Trotter-Suzuki circuits have high gate densities and hence more parallelism that can be exploited in direct Clifford+T compilation (as an aside, we find that randomly-generated circuits have a computation time overhead that scales similarly to Trotter-Suzuki circuits.)
+It was less clear \textit{a priori} that the space-time footprint (a proxy for overall resource costs) for Trotter-Suzuki circuits should also be improved in direct Clifford+T compilation over SPBC, because the higher parallelism for direct Clifford+T compilation requires greater space for magic state distillation and data routing.
+For the largest application we consider (Trotterized quantum dynamics simulation of the $\mathrm{\alpha-RuCl_3}$ complex), direct Clifford+T compilation utilizes almost 450 magic state factories while SPBC utilitzes only three factories and has a smaller spatial footprint.
+Nevertheless, the total space-time footprint of direct Clifford+T compilation is 20$\times$ lower than that of SPBC.
+While the magic state distillation cost is larger under Clifford+T compilation, we find that it does not asymptotically dominate the spatial footprint.